Policy No: 2020 Responsible Office: Safety & Environmental Compliance Last Review Date: 02/10/2022 Next Required Review: 02/10/2027

-5.5 The Principal Investigator/Supervisor must confirm and document that the minor receives appropriate laboratory and or shop safety training specific to the area hazards and equipment.
+5.5 The PI/Activity Sponsors must confirm and document that the minor receives appropriate laboratory and or shop safety training specific to the area hazards and equipment.

-5.6 The PI/Supervisors should provide appropriate PPE and engineering controls, and train the minor in their proper use.
+5.6 The PI/Activity Sponsors should provide appropriate PPE and engineering controls, and train the minor in their proper use.

-5.7 The PI/Supervisors must review the basic rules with the minor for working in laboratory area and/or shop including the designated safety dress code (e.g., closed-toe shoes).
+5.7 The PI/Activity Sponsors must review the basic rules with the minor for working in the laboratory area and/or shop including the designated safety dress code (e.g., closed-toe shoes).

 5.8 Maintain all training documentation and Liability Release forms in accordance with University policy.

 This policy is enforced by the Safety & Environmental Compliance Department.
 Non-compliance may result in suspension of participation of minors in related programs and areas.
 Policy violations by faculty and staff may also result in disciplinary action per Faculty Handbook or Staff Employee Handbook, respectively.

 7. Related Documents